Blog

 Those legally emigrating to Spain before January 1, 2021, retain rights to healthcare, work, and pensions under the EU-UK Withdrawal Agreement.

-The Green Certificate (Certificado de Registro de Ciudadano de la Unión) was the residency document issued to EU/EEA citizens (including UK nationals) living in Spain before Brexit.
+The Green Certificate (Certificado de Registro de Ciudadano de la Unión) was the residency document issued to EU/EEA citizens (including UK nationals) residing in Spain before Brexit.
 It served as proof of legal residency under EU freedom of movement rules.
-Nowadays, the paper-based Green Certificate remains valid but is less widely recognized abroad.
+Currently, the paper-based Green Certificate remains valid, but it is less widely recognized abroad.
 Switching to a TIE is advised for smoother EU travel and access to services.

 Family Reunification